 While the WBENC can match you with corporate partners that can award you contract opportunities, the focus is more on intangible benefits, including:

 - Valuable networking opportunities

 Each program offers distinct ways of boosting your business, but there are also general benefits to becoming a certified business enterprise.

 An important but often overlooked reason to get certified is that it makes your business more appealing.
-It’s similar to BBB accreditation: it isn’t a surefire way to make more money, but it increases exposure and lets others know they can trust your company.
+It’s similar to Better Business Bureau accreditation: it isn’t a surefire way to make more money, but it increases exposure and lets others know they can trust your company.

 If you rely on B2B transactions and vendors, you may see an uptick in business.
-Many companies not only prefer to work with female entrepreneurs but – like the WOSB federal contracting program – will mandate that a certain percentage of their business goes to them.
+Some programs, such as the WOSB federal contracting program, will mandate that a certain percentage of their business go to them.

-The Small Business Administration offers many financing programs for companies in need of funding, but not many know of the advantages minority and women-owned businesses receive from working with them.
+The Small Business Administration offers many financing programs for companies in need of funding.
+However, many are unaware of the advantages minority and women-owned businesses receive working with them.

-While they don’t provide specific business loans for women, SBA WOSB certification offers you many other potential financial and educational benefits.
+While there are no specific business loans for women, SBA WOSB certification offers you many other potential financial and educational benefits.